- Our Expertise

 The costs of additions, major repairs, enhancements, or improvements subsequent to the initial acquisition should be capitalized if the following are met: the costs meets the capitalization threshold; and useful life of the asset is extended beyond its original life; or functionality of the asset is extended and/or the service capacity or efficiency is increased.

 Repair or maintenance expenditures that keep the asset in its normal operating condition or that bring the asset back to its original state without either extending the useful life or improving upon the functionality or service capacity of the asset are not considered capital expenditures and should be expensed in the period incurred.

 A: Keep in mind that in many cases, as a result of the imposition of the Cost Accounting Standards (CAS), federal sponsors no longer perform in-depth reviews of proposal budgets.
 Under CAS, the federal agencies expect the applicant to be familiar with the Cost Principles and to exclude non-allowed costs from those budgets.
-As a result, Universities cannot depend on the “rationalization” that since the sponsor did not remove it from the awarded budget that, in fact, the sponsor has “approved” that cost item.
-In order to position your argument along that line, at a minimum the proposal’s budget should include a separate page titled “Budget Justification” in which those non-routine or normally non-allowed expenses are identified and justified for the project – OSP initially must make the judgment call based upon the circumstances of the PI’s justification.
+As a result, universities cannot depend on the rationalization that a sponsor's non-removal of a cost item from the awarded budget implies sponsor approval of that cost item.
+In order to position your argument along that line, at a minimum the proposal’s budget should include a separate page titled “Budget Justification” in which those non-routine or normally non-allowed expenses are identified and justified for the project – OSP must make the judgment call, prior to submission, based upon the circumstances of the PI’s justification.

 Tips to determine allowability for federal cost sharing or matching:

 All of the above conditions must be met in order for a cost item to be claimed or proposed as cost sharing or matching.
 The concept of “in-kind” cost sharing means that the University is to receive from an entity or individual other than the sponsoring agency or the University’s own sources items such as services and supplies through a process under which no cash transaction takes place.